 The Projects

-Funding from this project will also support a 3-year study conducted by Dr. Rachel Gittman and Dr. Hannah Sirianni at East Carolina University, and Dr. Joel Fodrie at the University of North Carolina Institute of Marine Sciences to study the correlation between living shorelines and the distribution of seagrass and salt marsh, fish habitat value and use, turbidity, and sedimentation.
-This study will improve our understanding of how living shorelines impact the surrounding ecosystem and will help to inform the design of future living shorelines.
+Funding from this project will also support a 3-year study conducted by Dr. Rachel Gittman and Dr. Hannah Sirianni at East Carolina University, and Dr. Joel Fodrie at the University of North Carolina Institute of Marine Sciences to investigate the relationship between living shorelines and the distribution of seagrass and salt marsh, turbidity, sedimentation, and their impact on fish habitat value and usage.
+This study will improve our understanding of how living shorelines interact with the surrounding ecosystem and help guide future living shorelines’ design.

 Working with the Aquarium